The Frolic of the Beasts: Translation

-The novel's English translation, written by Andrew Clare and first published in 2018, received favourable reviews from literary critics, with a cumulative "Positive" rating at the review aggregator website Book Marks.
+The novel's English translation, written by Andrew Clare and first published in 2018, received favourable reviews from literary critics.

 Publishers Weekly, in its starred review, called it a "luridly propulsive novel" and praised Mishima's "baroque, beautiful prose".
 Sam Sacks of The Wall Street Journal called it a "morose little gem" and wrote that the book's influences "aren't integrated so much as piled on top of each other, like a face gaudily layered in makeup.
 It's a train wreck of styles, but because the book is about moral catastrophe the collision seems fitting."
 John Nathan, a well-known translator and biographer of Mishima, who knew Mishima personally, praised Andrew Clare's "decent" translation in his review of the novel for The New York Review of Books.

 Andrew Ervin of The Washington Post wrote that the novel's nonlinear timeline "pays huge dividends" and "powerful epilogue ties a neat ribbon around the plot."
 Ervin, however, noted that the book seems dated for contemporary readers, with its "excessive and repetitive attention to the breast size of every female character."
 In her review for Spectrum Culture, Ashley Pabilonia felt the first half of the novel suffered from its nonlinear timeline, but praised Mishima for building the characters' "romantic tension, suspense and guilt between them thickly enough that readers will be enticed to see the trio's story to the end."
 Writing for The New York Times Book Review, John Williams criticised the plot for not sustaining the novel's length, but praised the unconventional relationships of the central characters for making the "most riveting scenes" of the novel "truly riveting; unforgettable, even."

+Interviewed in the Chicago Review of Books, author Maryse Meijer said that The Frolic of the Beasts is "the kind of book you scribble all over in excitement because every line is so brilliant."